amirghdev/password-management/README.md

-run this line below for creating the project
+run this line for creating the project npx electron-packager .
-\n
-npx electron-packager .
 PasswordManagement